adampash/lambda-logs/README.md

 ./get-logs.sh name-of-lambda-function [max-items=100]

 #  max-items: the number of log streams to pull from AWS.
 This will ultimately
 #  determine the number of logs in the output.
 Default value is 100.
+(Note:
+#  this is not the total number of logs, but the number of streams; streams
+#  contain many logs.)
 ```

 Logs will look something like:

 ```
 REPORT RequestId: 706f87a3-d6b9-11e6-95d8-2be4fec37c55	Duration: 995.78 ms	Billed Duration: 1000 ms 	Memory Size: 1024 MB	Max Memory Used: 83 MB
 ```

 This script assumes you have the aws-cli installed (`pip install awscli`),